jckaren1124/Mapping__Earthquakes/README.md

 An earthquake map was created that allows users to view different maps with earthquake overlay information.
 Earthquakes that occurred within the past 7 days are displayed on the map.
 Earthquake data is obtained from the U.S. Geological Survey website: https://earthquake.usgs.gov/.

 ## Results
-If the user hovers over the Layer Control icon on the top right corner of the map, this icon will display three map options: streets, satellite, and light.
+If the user's mouse hovers over the Layer Control icon on the top right corner of the map, this icon will display three map options: streets, satellite, and light.
 Each option is a base layer map with different world map views as show below.

 ![street map view](https://user-images.githubusercontent.com/89353378/145731961-de66df9d-0695-4c81-9490-4cd1de8d513d.png)